japila-books/spark-sql-internals/docs/spark-sql-AggregationIterator.md

 | Description

 | <<spark-sql-ObjectAggregationIterator.md#, ObjectAggregationIterator>>
-| Used exclusively when `ObjectHashAggregateExec` physical operator is ObjectHashAggregateExec.md#doExecute[executed].
+| Used when [ObjectHashAggregateExec](physical-operators/ObjectHashAggregateExec.md) physical operator is executed

 | <<spark-sql-SortBasedAggregationIterator.md#, SortBasedAggregationIterator>>
 | Used exclusively when `SortAggregateExec` physical operator is SortAggregateExec.md#doExecute[executed].

 | spark-sql-TungstenAggregationIterator.md[TungstenAggregationIterator]
-a| Used exclusively when `HashAggregateExec` physical operator is HashAggregateExec.md#doExecute[executed].
+a| Used when [HashAggregateExec](physical-operators/HashAggregateExec.md) physical operator is executed

-NOTE: HashAggregateExec.md[HashAggregateExec] operator is the preferred aggregate physical operator for [Aggregation](execution-planning-strategies/Aggregation.md) execution planning strategy (over `ObjectHashAggregateExec` and `SortAggregateExec`).
 |===

 [[internal-registries]]